 Filters eliminate bacteria like E. coli, as well as protozoan cysts like giardia and cryptosporidium.
 Water filters also remove or reduce other impurities in the water like mercury, lead cooper and more.

 Water purifiers eliminate both bacteria and viruses such as hepatitis A and norovirus.
-Those backpacking outside of the U.S. would want a water purifier over a filter for this reason.
-Purifiers don’t eliminate chemical contaminates, so it’s best to find an option that does both.
+That backpacking outside of the U.S. would want a water purifier over a filter for this reason.
+Purifiers don’t eliminate chemical contaminants, so it’s best to find an option that does both.

 Different Types of Water Filters

 There are many different types of water filters and purifiers.
-These include: bottle, squeeze, straw-style, gravity, pump, and ultraviolet (UV) filters.
-Each have their pros and cons.
+These include bottle, squeeze, straw-style, gravity, pump, and ultraviolet (UV) filters.
+Each has their pros and cons.

 There are also different technologies that filter water.
 This include activated carbon, ion exchange, and hollow fiber.
-Activated carbon and ion exchange methods does not protect against viruses, but does make tap water suitable for consumption.
+Activated carbon and ion exchange methods do not protect against viruses but do make tap water suitable for consumption.

 Hollow fiber does eliminate protozoa and bacteria, but not viruses and does not reduce chemicals.